Timișoara

 Conquered in 1716 by the Austrians from the Ottoman Turks, Timișoara developed in the following centuries behind the fortifications and in the urban nuclei located around them.
 During the second half of the 19th century, the fortress began to lose its usefulness, due to many developments in military technology.
 Former bastions and military spaces were demolished and replaced with new boulevards and neighborhoods.
 Timișoara was the first city in the Habsburg monarchy with street lighting (1760) and the first European city to be lit by electric street lamps in 1884.
 It opened the first public lending library in the Habsburg monarchy and built a municipal hospital 24 years ahead of Vienna.
 Also, in 1771 it published the first German newspaper in Southeast Europe (Temeswarer Nachrichten).
 In December 1989, Timișoara was the starting point of the Romanian Revolution.

 Timișoara is one of the most important educational centers in Romania, with about 40,000 students enrolled in the city's six universities.
 Like many other large cities in Romania, Timișoara is a medical tourism service provider, especially for dental care and cosmetic surgery.
 Several breakthroughs in Romanian medicine have been achieved in Timișoara, including the first in vitro fertilization (IVF), the first laser heart surgery and the first stem cell transplant.
 As a technology hub, the city has one of the most powerful IT sectors in Romania alongside Bucharest, Cluj-Napoca, Iași, and Brașov.
 In 2013, Timișoara had the fastest internet download speed in the world.

 Nicknamed the "Little Vienna" or the "City of Roses", Timișoara is noted for its large number of historical monuments and its 36 parks and green spaces.
 The spa resorts Buziaș and Băile Călacea are located at a distance of 30 and 27 km from the city, respectively, mentioned since Roman times for the properties of healing waters.
 Along with Oradea, Timișoara is part of the Art Nouveau European Route.
 It is also a member of Eurocities.
 Timișoara has an active cultural scene due to the city's three state theaters, opera, philharmonic and many other cultural institutions.
 In 2016, Timișoara was the first Romanian Youth Capital, and in 2023 it held the title of European Capital of Culture, along with the cities of Veszprém in Hungary and Elefsina in Greece.

 Etymology

 The Hungarian name of the city, Temesvár, was first recorded as Temeswar in 1315.
 It refers to a castle (vár) on the Timiș River (Temes).
-Timiș belongs to the family of hydronyms derived from the Indo-European radical thib "swamp".
+Timiș belongs to the family of hydronyms derived from the Indo-European radical thib 'swamp'.
 The Romanian and German oikonyms (Timișoara and Temeschburg, respectively) derived from the Hungarian form.
+The Ottoman administration used Temeşvar which was derived from Temesvár.
 The Habsburg/Austrian authorities also used Temeschwar, Temeswar or Temeschburg, names that have become commonplace in current usage.
 The name of the city comes from the river which passes the city, Timișul Mic (Kleine Temesch; Kistemes), hydronym which was in use until the 18th century when it was changed to Bega or Beghei.